Tutorial

 Here we can see the names of the bones that influence the mesh.
 Below the mode, to paint bones you must always be in Paint.

-• Replace.
-Changes the weight of the bone by the value you indicate.
+• Replace: changes the weight of the bone to the value you indicate.

-• Add.
-Adds the indicated amount of weight to the already existing one.
+• Add: adds the indicated amount of weight to the existing one.

-Here you can change the color of the weighing values, it is customizable:
+Here you can change the color of the weighting values; it is customizable.

-So… with these steps we can make a basic functional rig for both avatars and other objects.
-If you have many bones but only want to work on a couple.
-You can leave them anchored to work more comfortably.
+So, with these steps, we can create a basic functional rig for both avatars and other objects.
+If you have many bones but only want to work on a couple, you can leave them anchored to work more comfortably.

-In each vertex there will always be a value of 1 of heavy, vertex can’t have less.
-Maya will redistribute this rest weight among the bones that are close to her or that are not blocked.
+In each vertex, there will always be a value of 1, which means full influence.
+A vertex can not have less than this.
+Maya will redistribute this remaining weight among the bones that are close to it or that are not blocked.

 The first bone can receive changes in its weighting at the vertices.
 The second one cannot.
-Look this visual example!
+Take a look at this visual example!

-If we block something its value will not change even if we modify it in another bone.
-However, if we use a value of 0.5 in one bone and the other is free.
-1-0.5=0.5 Maya will add that remaining value to the other bone in the vertices.
+If we block a bone's influence on certain vertices, its weight value will remain unchanged even if we modify it on another bone.
+However, if one bone has a weight value of 0.5 and the other bone is free, Maya will distribute the remaining weight (1-0.5=0.5) to the other bone in those vertices.

-To select only one area and work on it, select the vertices.
-A trick to make a faster and more controlled selection is to select a vertex or several of them and press Shift+> to select the neighboring vertices or < to deselect the last vertices.
+To select only one area and work on it, choose the vertices.
+A usefu trick for faster and more controlled selection is to select a vertex or several vertices and press "Shift + >" to select the neighboring vertices, or "<" to deselect the last vertices.

 How to put controllers in our rig

-When creating the controls and how our rig will behave, we can choose between IK or FK.
+When creating the controls and determining how our rig will behave, we have the option to choose between IK (inverse kinematics) or FK (forward kinematics).

-• IK.
-In Maya there is the Handle and the Spline Handle we will focus on the first one since the second one is for specific cases.
+• IK: in Maya, there are two types of IK handles.
+The Handle and the Spline Handle.
+We will focus on the first one, as the second one is used for specific cases.

-To attach bones to a controller we have the constraints.
-There are many types and each one has numerous options that we will have to adjust according to the case.
+To attach bones to a controller, we use constraints.
+There are many types of constraints, each with numerous options that we need to adjust according to the specific case.

-• Point.
-Creates a link between the translate and rotate values.
+• Point: creates a link between the translate values.

-• Orient.
-Creates a link between the values of rotate and orient.
+• Orient: creates a link between the rotate values.

-• Aim.
-Join rotation but make the controller the reference point where the bone is directed.
-For example, the eyes.
+• Aim: joins rotation but makes the controller the reference point where the bone is directed.
+For example, for controlling the eyes.

-• Motion Paths.
-Here we have useful tools especially for making animations that follow the flow of a curve.
+• Motion paths: provides tools for animating objects along a specified path, useful for creating animations that follow the flow of a curve.

-When we have the constraint we will have an attribute that allows to activate it =1> or deactivate it =0.
+When using a constraint, we'll have an attribute that allows us to activate it (set to 1) or deactivate it (set to 0).

 How can I create my custom controllers in Maya?

-In this example we have 3 curves that we want to join into one.
-We need their shapes to be joined.
+In this example, we have three curves that we want to join into one.
+We need their shapes to be merged.

 To do this: